 Harvard University, Graduate School of Design, Master of Landscape Architecture, 2011

 Northeastern University, Bachelor of Science in Business Administration, Duel Concentration in Entrepreneurship and Marketing, 1998

 Select Professional Experience

-Volunteer EP Event Producer, Boston Society of Landscape Architects, July 2012 to Present
+Volunteer EP Event Producer, Boston Society of Landscape Architects, July 2012 to August 2015

 As the Emerging Professionals (EP) Event Producer, I collaborate with the EP Chair, Nina Chase, to develop and execute events-based strategy to foster professional growth and community development for members of the Boston Society of Landscape Architects (BSLA) Emerging Professional Group.
 In essence, I design event-based experiences in order to strengthen our professional design community.
 I loath name-tags, bulleted PowerPoint slides and clammy handshakes; my self-directed charge is to foreground the social component of professional networking in a fresh engaging fashion that is in line with the attitudes of young designers.
 In the course of the last year, by means of engaging program and a whole lot of outreach, the BSLA EP group now boasts 200+ members.